 Mr. Zurawski’s career in the media has covered virtually all media (print, radio, television, and new media) in almost every capacity, from journalist to host to writer to producer and illustrates his communications skills in identifying, developing and negotiating innovative technologies, partnerships, strategic alliances and relationships with support from private and public sectors.

 Mr. Zurawski has a B.Sc. in Physics and mathematics from the University of Windsor.
 His M.A. is in educational research.
 His work to promote science and learning on all levels was rewarded in November of 2013 with the Discovery Centre’s Science Champion Award.

-Councillor Blackburn was appointed to the Halifax Water Board on December 13, 2016.
+Councillor Hendsbee was first appointed to the Halifax Water Board by Regional Council on December 13, 2011 and remained on the Board until October 31, 2016.
+Councillor Hendsbee’s current appointment became effective November 12, 2019.